-In 1984, Makita Minoru was appointed to the International Budo University as an assistant professor at its opening.
-Currently, he is the vice president of the school.
-He has been active in the Kendo world in the Heisei era as an instructor at a college that trains Kendo instructors, and his students include Teramoto Shoji (winner of the 55th All Japan Championship) and Wako Daisuke (2nd place of the 56th All Japan Championship).
+In 1984, Makita Minoru was hired by the International Budo University as an assistant professor at its opening.
+This university specializes in training kendo instructors, and his students are active in the world of Kendo in the Heisei era, including Teramoto Shoji (winner of the 55th All Japan Kendo Championship) and Wako Daisuke (runner-up in the 56th All Japan Kendo Championship).

-As an athlete, he has also won the World Championship and won second place in the All Japan Kendo Federation’s 50th Anniversary Hachidan Tournament.
+As an athlete, he has also won the World Championship and won second place in the All Japan Kendo Federation’s 50th Anniversary 8th Dan Tournament.
 Makita Sensei will share with you his experience of teaching and competing in Kendo.

 Part 1: The purpose of Kendo training